Shantang3/ACE-CPT-Notes/Personal Notes/Chr1-2.md

 ![IMG_0993](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/dceac673-be9b-4090-a94a-9be897447a19)

-- Base Training (different from aerobic-basic training yjat is performed by endurance athletes in offseason training): develop an initial aerobic nase in clients who have been insufficiently active (non consistently performing moderate-intensity cardio for at least 20 mins on at least 3 days per week).
-Goal is to create early positive exerce esperiences while gradually increasing duration and prequency.
+- Base Training (different from aerobic-basic training that is performed by endurance athletes in offseason training): develop an initial aerobic base in clients who have been insufficiently active (non-consistently performing moderate-intensity cardio for at least 20 mins on at least 3 days per week).
+The goal is to create early positive exercise experiences while gradually increasing duration and frequency.

-- Fitness Training: focuse on enhancing client's aerobic efficiency by progressing program based on individual's goals.
+- Fitness Training: focus on enhancing the client's aerobic efficiency by progressing the program based on individual goals.

-- Performance Training: for individuals with goals that are focused on success in endurance sports and events.
+- Performance Training: for individuals with goals focused on success in endurance sports and events.

 ## Muscular Training:

 ![IMG_0994](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/bdea8629-9795-4d0f-b8eb-07a41c78f684)

-- Functional Training: to establish or re-establish postural stability and kinetic chain mobility by improving joint function, muscular endurance, flexibility, core functionm static balance, and dynamic balance.
+- Functional Training: to establish or re-establish postural stability and kinetic chain mobility by improving joint function, muscular endurance, flexibility, core function static balance, and dynamic balance.

-- Movement Training: to develop good movement patterns without compromissing postural or joint stability.
-Five primary movement: bend-and-lift movements, single-leg movement, pushing movement, pulling movement, rotational movement.
+- Movement Training: to develop good movement patterns without compromising postural or joint stability.
+Five primary movements: bend-and-lift movements, single-leg movement, pushing movement, pulling movement, and rotational movement.
 Emphasize the proper sequencing of movement and control of COG.

-- Load/speed Training: to create a need for increased force production with external loads to movement; should integrate Functional Training exercise of the five primary movement.
-The golas include muscular strength, muscular endurance, muscle hypertrophy, and positive changes in body composition.
+- Load/speed Training: to create a need for increased force production with external loads to movement; should integrate Functional Training exercise of the five primary movements.
+The goals include muscular strength, muscular endurance, muscle hypertrophy, and positive changes in body composition.